 I ordered a cab and slipped outside to wait for it’s approach.
-It was midwinter and quiet on the streets except for the garbled sounds of water bleeding into distant shouting.
-The black car slid silent and electric through the dark.
-In a black velvet coat I felt absorbed into the soft night, invisible in the shadows, swallowed into the car’s black interior.
-But it was a warm, red blackness, the black of the womb, not the black of the grave.
-The black of a restful sleep in a familiar room, in a house owned by someone you love.
+It was autumn in Melbourne and quiet on the streets except for the garbled sounds of water bleeding into distant shouting.
+The car slid silent and electric through the dark.
+In a black, velvet coat I felt absorbed into the soft night, invisible in the shadows, swallowed into the car’s interior.
+It was a warm, red blackness, of the womb and not the grave, comforting and full of silent potential; the black of a restful sleep in a familiar room, in a house owned by someone you love.

 The rain had been coming down in brief sweeps but half way home it began in earnest.
-The car was silent except the frantic, mechanical sound of the wipers.
+The only sound was the frantic, mechanical swish of the wipers.
 Coloured light bounced and shimmered on all surfaces; in droplets on the window; in rivers moving through gutters; off the black, liquid road.
-There is a particular kind of peace that you can only achieve when in the back of a cab going home, through the rain, in a city at night.
+There is a particular kind of peace that settles around you in the back of a cab going home, through the rain, in a city at night.
 You’re safe, sheltered from the downpour.
-You’ve made it through another day in the world and there’s nothing left to do but surrender and let the driver take you home through a blur of water and neon lights.
-You’re still a participant in the theatre of the city, you’re a moving part of the road.
-You can make eye contact with someone on the street, but you’re in a silent, secure, air-temperature controlled bubble, observing only through speckled windows.
+You’ve made it through another day in the world and there’s nothing left to do but surrender and let the driver take you through a blur of water and neon lights.
+You’re still a participant in the theatre of the city, a moving part of it’s life.
+You can make eye contact with someone on the street, from your silent, secure, air-temperature controlled bubble, through the speckled windows.
 Whoosh, whoosh…..
 Whoosh, whoosh, the wipers are a lullaby, a metronome for the song of your journey to bed.